Aircloak/TrainingMaterial/Analyst workshop.md

 ## Session 1

+- delayed start ...
+[5 minutes]
-- Agenda – what will we be doing?
+- Welcome and agenda – what will we be doing? – [2 minutes]
-- Introduction
+- Introduction - [5 minutes]
   - quick round around the room, names + roles
 - What is Aircloak?
+[3 minutes]
   - Query proxy
   - Accessible through web interface, and Postgres interface
 - What is anonymization?
+[5 minutes]
   vs pseudonymization
   vs data masking
   cautionary tales
-- Anonymization and Aircloak
+- Anonymization and Aircloak [13 minutes]
   - "Per-user"-anonymization
   - Low count filtering
     - Sometimes you will know, othertimes you will not